d53dave/csaopt-tidings/README.md

 ## Usage

 I have set this up to include it as a dependency to the other CSAOpt projects with the CMake command ```ExternalProject_Add()```.
-It includes a CMake Module to locate CapnProto.
+This includes a CMake Module to locate CapnProto and set up appropriate variables for CMake.
-It expects a parameter called ```CAPNPC_OUTPUT_DIR``` which can be passed to the ExternalProject_Add() using the ```CMAKE_CACHE_ARGS``` option.
-It will generate header and source files into the specified folder.
-If that parameter is not provided, it will emit a warning and create a src folder in the current CMake build folder.
+The call to ExternalProject expects the caller to provide a path to an output folder using the parameter ```CAPNPC_OUTPUT_DIR``` which can be passed to the subsequent CMake call using the ```CMAKE_CACHE_ARGS``` option.
+If that parameter is not provided, it will emit a warning and use the current CMake build folder.

 Example use:
 ```CMake